dfinity/portal/docs/tutorials/developer-journey/level-0/06-intro-dfx.md

 dfx new developer_journey
 ```

+When no flags are used, the `dfx new` command will create a new project using the default Motoko template.
+To create a project using the Rust project template, the flag `--type=rust` should be included in the command.

+In this developer journey, we will be using Motoko for our development language, so we do not need to pass any additional flags with this command.

 :::info
 When creating new projects with `dfx`, only alphanumeric characters and underscores should be used.
 This is to assure that project names are valid within Motoko, JavaScript, and other contexts.
 :::